Skip to main content

 Accent walls, bright pops of color, and more eclectic tones can make your laundry room more vibrant and exciting.
 Colors like warm evergreen, pastel blue, royal purple, or peach-toned hues can be wonderful choices for sprucing up a dull laundry space.
 Sprinkle in accent tones to give your room new life while keeping your original bright neutrals as backdrops to make your accent hue shine.

 Laundry rooms are tricky to decorate due to their often dark and dingy nature.
 With little to no natural lighting in most of these spaces, it can be challenging to find the right paint color to suit the look you’re aiming for.
-Fortunately, these four fantastic laundry room colors are great for illuminating and expanding the look of your space without expensive lighting or decor.
+Fortunately, these five fantastic laundry room colors are great for illuminating and expanding the look of your space without expensive lighting or decor.
 Try using whites, blues, yellows, and greens to help enhance the appeal of your tiny laundry room.

 Read more